KrishnadevL/CSP_Vocab/content/data.md

 **Data** - Infromation processed and stored by the computer.
 This can range from images to text files.

 **Data Abstraction** - "simplifying" a program by encapsulating or using certain functionalities in a fashion that is concerned solely with their purpose, not their means ("what", not "how") without changing the underlying program's operation.
 Functions are a common example of abstraction.
-**Bit** - A bit represents a one digit binary value of either 0 or 1.

 ### Examples